osg-htc/docs/docs/resource-sharing/user-containers.md

 User-launched containers with Singularity
 =========================================

-The (OSG pilot container)[resource-sharing/os-backfill-containers.md] can be launched by users in order to run jobs on resources they have access to.
+The [OSG pilot container](os-backfill-containers.md) can be launched by users in order to run jobs on resources they have access to.
 The most common use case, documented here, is to start the pilot container inside a SLURM batch job that is launched by the user.